Get a step-by-step guide to creating a new client onboarding system that can be automated to save time and improve client service.

 The third step is to organize everything you documented above in sequential order and create the content needed:

-- In what order should the content be provided so it is as easy as possible for the client to understand.
+- In what order should the content be provided so it is easy for clients to understand.
 Ideally, each new piece of content should build upon what was communicated in the previous piece.

 - How many steps does there need to be in your onboarding process?

-- Will you drip the content out in a series of emails, provide a single project handbook or welcome packet, or give clients the content in a membership site?
+- Will you drip the content out in a series of emails, provide a single project handbook or welcome packet, or give clients the content through a membership site?

 - What educational materials will you create and provide?
-Will they be ebooks, checklists, video trainings, collections of articles, or worksheets?
+Ebooks, checklists, videos, collections of articles, or worksheets?

 The fourth step is to implement a system for your new client onboarding process.
 Document exactly what is going to happen, step-by-step and either automate it or delegate it.
 This will allow you to free up your time for the meaningful work with your clients that matters most.